-2.9 Dataless Management Services
+2.10 Dataless Management Services

-Tru64 UNIX supports dataless management services (DMS), which allow the / (root), /usr, and /var partitions of a system to reside on a DMS server and to be NFS mounted over the network by a DMS client.
-The / and /var partitions are unique to each DMS client, while the /usr partition is shared.
+Tru64 UNIX supports dataless management services (DMS), which allow the / (root), /usr, and /var partitions of a system to live on a DMS server and be NFS mounted over the network by a DMS client.
+The / (root) and /var partitions are unique to each DMS client, while /usr is shared.
 The DMS client swaps and dumps locally.
 Additional file systems can be mounted using NFS.

-DMS reduces disk needs and simplifies system administration, because administrators can administer and backup their DMS clients on the DMS server.
+DMS reduces disk needs and simplifies system administration, because administrators can administer and back up their DMS clients on the DMS server.